ri-ok9/Armor/README.md

 # Armor
-Created to protect your python script (:
+Created to protect your python script.

 # How To Run
 ```bash